 `FB_TOFU_Conversion_CBO_LowestCost` vs. `IG_TOFU_Conversion_CBO_LowestCost`

-This helps track which platforms perform best for specific campaign types. - Iteration Numbering
+This helps track which platforms perform best for specific campaign types.

 For ongoing creative testing, include iteration numbers: